Calcium Pyrophosphate Deposition Disease Clinical Presentation

 Pseudo-osteoarthritis

-Pseudo-osteoarthritis often involves the metacarpophalangeal (MCP) joints, wrists, elbows, and shoulders, joints unlikely to be involved in primary osteoarthritis.
-It affects the knees most commonly and can involve the proximal interphalangeal (PIP) joints and spine, as occurs in patients with primary osteoarthritis.
-This form of CPDD accounts for 50% of all cases.
+Pseudo-osteoarthritis often involves the metacarpophalangeal (MCP) joints, wrists, elbows, and shoulders—joints unlikely to be involved in primary osteoarthritis.
+Most commonly, however, it affects the knees, and it can involve the proximal interphalangeal (PIP) joints and spine, as occurs in patients with primary osteoarthritis.
+Pseudo-osteoarthritis accounts for 50% of all CPPD cases.
 Approximately half of these patients also have associated pseudogout.

 Pseudorheumatoid arthritis